-To learn how to wear the right front passenger's safety belt properly, see Driver Position on page 1-15.
+To learn how to wear the right front passenger's safety belt properly, see Driver Position on page 22.

-The right front passenger's safety belt works the same way as the driver's safety belt - except for one thing.
+The right front passenger's safety belt works the same way as the driver's safety belt - except for the following.

 If you ever pull the shoulder portion of the belt out all the way, you will engage the child restraint locking feature.
 If this happens, just let the belt go back all the way and start again.